 A: Your insurer will likely require your swimming pool to have a fence with a gate around it.
 Some states also require this.
 Even if nobody requires you to, it’s still a good idea to have it.
 Gates prevent unwanted people from getting into your pool.
 They also prevent small children from getting in without any supervision.
 A fence will lessen your chance of accidents.
 If you own a pool, you should check with your agent about whether or not you need a fence.

 Q: Does homeowners insurance cover physical damage to my pool?

-A: Your home insurance will cover physical damage to your pool.
+A: Your home insurance will cover physical damage.
 This is only if a covered peril causes damage to it.
 Any other damages will be up to you to pay for.
 Swimming pools usually fall under the “other structure” category.
 These are structures other than your home that are on your property.

 You may need to buy other structure blanket coverage from your insurer.
 This helps you protect any extra structures on your property.
 This type of coverage allows you to pick which structures you want to protect in your policy.

-Keep in mind that your insurance won’t cover any repairs to your pool if it’s from the following:
+Keep in mind that your home insurance won’t cover any repairs if it’s from the following: